lmondada/dphil-thesis/content/02_quantum/02_basics.md

 ---

 We have just spent a long while discussing universality, reversibility and no-cloning.
-There is reason for it: these laws of physics that govern quantum computations and are absent from classical computer science turn out to be a great boon for quantum optimisation and compilation in general.
+There is a reason for it: these laws of physics that govern quantum computations and are absent from classical computer science turn out to be a great boon for quantum optimisation and compilation in general.

 As we have just discussed, the existence of a wide variety of universal gate sets are degrees of freedom that the compiler can take advantage of.
 Transpilation